-In my newly released practical guide to Solid-Liquid Filtration, I argue process engineers, as do Sherlock Holmes and Dr. John Watson:
+In my newly released practical guide to Solid-Liquid Filtration, I argue SLS process engineers have several similar attributes to Sherlock Holmes and Dr. John Watson.
+For example, we:

 - Know there is no benefit to jumping to conclusions.